Mark-Bosco/Clear-Meals/README.md

 - Move proxy server to cloud

 ### Search:
-- Search suggestions
-- Load search food list into cloud storage
 - Screen for no results
+- Merge same foods in food list

 ### Nutrition Screen:
 - Add a swipe feature to increment serving size by its default value